 Oxycodone, hydrocodone, morphine, and a host of other products are go-to pain relievers for doctors.
 Many analgesics do not have a high addiction potential.
 This understanding isn’t accurate, however, for opioids.
 This group of medications comes with a built-in addiction potential.

 For most people, there’s now the crossroads decision.
 Some seek out a professional painkiller addiction treatment center right away.
 Others feed the addiction for a while, and then they seek help.
-For both types, the reality is apparent–there’s a need for professional assistance to overcome this substance use disorder.
+For both types, the reality is apparent–there’s a need for professional Houston substance abuse treatment programs to overcome this substance use disorder.

-Breaking free of any chemical dependency is difficult.
-But it’s possible.
-At the heart of a successful recovery is customization of the treatment process.
+Breaking free of any chemical dependency is difficult, but it’s possible.
+At the heart of a successful recovery is customizable addiction treatment options.
 And this effort requires you to get to the reasons for the addiction.

 A substance use disorder doesn’t happen in a vacuum.
 There are contributing factors that make you a susceptible victim.
 Uprooting these elements and dealing with them allows you to make the changes necessary to recover.
 Failure to address these causes results in a temporary sobriety and subsequent relapse.

 For example, some individuals don’t realize they have underlying mental health conditions.
 Depression or anxiety, for example, makes you more susceptible to the addictive effects of the drugs.
 Recovery for you requires dealing with the co-occurring disorder as well as the substance use disorder.
-For this reason, a good-quality rehab program will begin with a thorough psychological evaluation.
+For this reason, a good-quality rehab program will begin with a thorough psychological evaluation to determine if you need a dual diagnosis treatment program.

-From there, highly skilled counselors work with you to put together an individualized substance abuse treatment plan.
-Examples of possible modalities include:
+From there, highly skilled counselors work with you to put together an individualized addiction treatment plan.
+Examples of possible addiction therapy services include:

 - Medical detox program to rid your body of the physical presence of drug toxins